microsoft/terminal/doc/AddASetting.md

 Add getters, setters, the whole drill.

 ### 3. Add to the propsheet
-We need to add it to *reading and writing* the registry from the propsheet, and *reading* the link from the propsheet. <br>
+We need to add it to *reading and writing* the registry from the propsheet, and *reading* the link from the propsheet.

 Yes, that's weird, but the propsheet is smart enough to re-use ShortcutSerialization::s_SetLinkValues, but not smart enough to do the same with RegistrySerialization. <br>
 - `src/propsheet/registry.cpp`
    -  `propsheet/registry.cpp@InitRegistryValues` should initialize the default value for the property.